apache/gravitino/docs/index.md

   to learn how to manage relational metadata.
 * [Manage fileset metadata using Gravitino](./manage-fileset-metadata-using-gravitino.md) to learn how to manage fileset metadata.
+* [Manage messaging metadata using Gravitino](./manage-messaging-metadata-using-gravitino.md) to learn how to manage messaging metadata.

 Also, you can find the complete REST API definition in [Gravitino Open API](./api/rest/gravitino-rest-api), and the